brandlewco/jesserieser-hugo-cc/content/collections/outside-magazine-rob-krar.md

   meta_description:
   meta_title: Rob Krar Running In The Dark for Outside Magazine
 title: Outside Magazine
-collection_meta: Rob Krar Running In The Dark
+collection_meta: 'Rob Krar '
-collection_meta_2:
+collection_meta_2: Running In The Dark
 collection_description: >-
   Rob Krar had to embrace incredible physical pain to win iconic ultramarathons like the Leadville Traill 100 and the Western States Endurance Run.
 But that’s